SnapLogic/developer.snaplogic.com/README.md

 # OR run this to run with vagrant
 vagrant up

+# OR with docker, you can serve the live documents with the following (from the root of this repository)
+docker run --rm --name slate -p 4567:4567 -v $(pwd)/source:/srv/slate/source slatedocs/slate:latest serve

+# With docker, to build for deploying, run the following (from the root of this repository)
+docker run --rm --name slate -v $(pwd)/build:/srv/slate/build -v $(pwd)/source:/srv/slate/source slatedocs/slate:latest build
 ```

 You can now see the docs at http://localhost:4567.
 Whoa!
 That was fast!